Yifan127/Blog/ch1-project-practice.md

      weather_dict.update = ({data[0]: data[1]})
  ```

- so now, I have a function as below: it converts a string like '北京，晴' to an item in a dictionary like '北京：晴'
+ So, I have a function as below: it converts a string like '北京，晴' to an item in a dictionary like '北京：晴'

  ```python
      filename = "weather_info.txt"